APLConfiguration

 func automationLaunchArgumentsReset() -> [String]

 Generates a string that can be passed as launch arguments to the app under test, to execute a custom action.
-The -[APLConfiguration allowInvalidSignatures] method in the app under test must return YES for this action to be executed.
+The -[APLConfiguration allowInvalidSignatures] method in the app under test must return YES for this action to be executed (e.g. a Debug build).
 See also -[APLConfiguration automationSendReadConfiguration].

 Objective-C example